-Leave the Auto-Encode Watch Folders checkbox enabled to encode all the items in a watch folder automatically.
+Keep the Auto-Encode Watch Folders checkbox enabled to automatically encode items as soon as they are added to the watch folder.

 You can generate multiple outputs with a single operation by using watch folders.
 For example, you want to generate an AVI movie, and a JPEG thumbnail image whenever you transcode a video asset.
 Follow these steps to create these files with a single user operation:

 Create a new watch folder by clicking the Add Folder button, and then navigate to the folder you just made, “My_Watchfolder.”